OIgboerika/AncestorLens/TESTING_SETUP_COMPLETE.md

 # ✅ Unit Testing Setup Complete!

-Fuhrer, I've successfully set up a comprehensive unit testing framework for your AncestorLens platform.
-Here's what was implemented:

 ## 📦 What Was Installed

 - **Vitest** - Fast unit testing framework (works with Vite)